 The NDPC prepared the Guidelines with inputs from several partners and stakeholders.
 A first draft was produced after reviewing the previous Guidelines and diverse M&E literature.
 The second draft was reviewed internally and distributed to others outside NDPC for their inputs.
 Peers/experts thoroughly reviewed the third draft at a workshop.
-Comments from the orientation exercises conducted in the regional capitals for the RPCU and DPCU members, representatives from CSOs, development partners and the private sector were also incorporated (yet to be done).
+Comments from the orientation exercises conducted for the MDAs, representatives from CSOs, development partners and the private sector were also incorporated (yet to be done).